-I’ve lived and taught in the Midwest for ten years now and have yet to fully understand the place and the people.
-After the Michael Brown shooting and the Ferguson riots, I found this incredible episode of This American Life onMichael Brown’s school district–the worst district in the state of Missouri according to journalist Nikole Hannah-Jones.
-Makes me think more powerfully on the intersection of poverty, diversity and classrooms here in the Midwest.
+Episode 562 This American Life–The Problem We All Live With I’ve lived and taught in the Midwest for ten years now and have yet to fully understand the place and the people.
+After the Michael Brown shooting and the Ferguson riots, I found this incredible episode of This American Life on Michael Brown’s school district–the worst district inContinue reading “podcast recommendation: this american life episode 562–the problem we all live with”

 Peter J. Kuznick’s research translates well to this Oliver Stone directed series of hour-long documentaries.
 I found myself admiring the post-structuralism historical mode as well as the well constructed mix of photographs, film footage and news reels.

 In the article “10 Famous Writers Who Hated Writing” from The Huffington Post, Bill Cotter discusses his “dark feelings” regarding what he labels as “the commission of the act of writing.”
 He lists quotes from famous authors revealing their angst on the very act of writing and he also discusses the problem of his own inarticulateness.
 And I must agree whenContinue reading “hating writing”

 The power of the Internet brought me this mp3 of Amy Hempel reading “The Harvest” and suddenly I know what we’re listening to in class tomorrow. http://www.wiredforbooks.org/mp3/AmyHempel.mp3 Amy Hempel — “I moved through the days like a severed head that finishes a sentence.”